GravityPDF/gravity-pdf-documentation/docs/v6/developers/filters/gfpdf_pdf_filename.md

 		/**
 		 * Do NOT include the .pdf extension
-		 * Note: Mergetags will not be processed if included at this stage.
+		 * Note: Merge tags will not be processed if included at this stage.
 Use the $entry array instead.
 		 */
 		return "Filename_{$entry[1]}_{$year_month_date}";
 	}